audaciaconsulting/Audacia.Seed/README.md

 # Audacia.Seed

 ## Overview
-`Audacia.Seed` is an open-source library for seeding test data into a repository.
+`Audacia.Seed` is an open-source library for generating test data.
+It can be used to build objects in memory, as well as seeding test data into a repository.
 It has support for the following ORMs:

 - Entity Framework Core (`Audacia.Seed.EntityFrameworkCore`)
 - Entity Framework (`Audacia.Seed.EntityFramework`)

 The aim of this library is to reduce the overhead of setting up data for testing.
 It provides a fluent API for seeding data, and supports customisation of the data being seeded.
-This library has taken inspiration from libraries such as [Bogus](https://github.com/bchavez/Bogus) and [AutoFixture](https://github.com/AutoFixture/AutoFixture), with the following key differences.
-- **Conservative seeding**: children will share a parent by default.
+This library has taken inspiration from libraries such as [Bogus](https://github.com/bchavez/Bogus) and [AutoFixture](https://github.com/AutoFixture/AutoFixture), with the key difference of "Conservative seeding".
+That is, children will share a parent by default.
 Parents that are deemed to be optional will not be seeded unless otherwise specified.
-- **ORM-centric approach**: All data seeding actions are into a provided `ISeedableRepository`, rather than generating POCOs on the fly.

-This library is recommended for seeding complex data scenarios, and not appropriate for generating test data that isn't immediately saved.
+This library is recommended for seeding complex data scenarios.

 ### The problem